 LGIB that requires hospitalization represents less than 1% of all hospital admissions in the United States.
 In one study, the estimated annual incidence rate was 20.5 patients per 100,000 (24.2 in males vs 17.2 in females); however, in individuals in the third to the ninth decades, the incidence rate of LGIB increased more than 200-fold.
 LGIB is somewhat more common in men than in women, because diverticulosis and vascular disease are more common in men.

 The leading causes of significant LGIB are diverticulosis and angiodysplasia.
+Colonic diverticular disease is the most common cause of LGIB.
 Diverticulosis accounts for around 30-50% of the cases of hemodynamically significant LGIB, whereas angiodysplasia accounts for about 20-30% of cases.
 LGIB is more common in the elderly than in younger people, because diverticulosis and vascular disease are more common in these groups.
 Some experts believe that angiodysplasia is the most frequent cause of LGIB in patients older than 65 years.

-Hemorrhoids are the most common cause of LGIB in patients younger than 50 years, but the bleeding is usually minor, and they are rarely the cause of significant LGIB.
+Hemorrhoids are the most common cause of LGIB in patients younger than 50 years, but the bleeding is usually minor and is rarely the cause of significant LGIB.
 According to a review of 7 series of patients with LGIB, the most common cause of LGIB was diverticulosis, accounting for approximately 33% of cases, followed by cancer and polyps, which accounted for about 19% of cases.

 The clinical presentation of LGIB varies with the anatomical source of the bleeding as well as with the etiology.
 Commonly, LGIB from the right side of the colon can manifest as maroon stools, whereas a left-sided bleeding source may be evidenced by bright red blood per rectum.
 In practice, however, patients with upper GI bleeding (UGIB), and right-sided colonic bleeding may also present with bright red blood per rectum if the bleeding is brisk and massive.
 Similarly, cecal bleeding may present with melena, which is typically seen with UGIB, suggesting no distinct method exists for determining the anatomic source of bleeding based solely on stool color.